abuxton/mike13/about/about.md

   creditlink:
 ---

-` "Nobody sees into the shadows, they choose to look into the light, and while distracted by the light they miss what hides in those shadows.
-We don't" - unnamed Delta operative`
+ <quote>"Nobody sees into the shadows, they choose to look into the light, and while distracted by the light they miss what hides in those shadows.
+We don't" - unnamed Delta operative</quote>

 Majestic 13, Mic13 or MJ13 is an idea, encompassing inspiration from Cthulhu mythos and Delta Green, modern airsoft and Live Action Role Play.